When you upgrade to a new version of PhotoStructure, you may see this progress bar:

 What does “refreshing previews” mean? #

-This may mean your library takes a bit more or less disk space than before.
+This may mean your library takes a bit more or less disk space than it did before rebuilding.

 Please note #